cjbassi/gotop/README.md

 ![image](demo.gif)

-Another TUI graphical activity monitor, inspired by [vtop](https://github.com/MrRio/vtop) and [gtop](https://github.com/aksakalli/gtop), this time written in [Go](https://golang.org/)!
+Another TUI graphical activity monitor, inspired by [gtop](https://github.com/aksakalli/gtop) and [vtop](https://github.com/MrRio/vtop), this time written in [Go](https://golang.org/)!
-Built with [gopsutil](https://github.com/shirou/gopsutil), [drawille-go](https://github.com/exrook/drawille-go), and a heavily modified version of [termui](https://github.com/gizak/termui) which uses [termbox-go](https://github.com/nsf/termbox-go).
+Built with [gopsutil](https://github.com/shirou/gopsutil), [drawille-go](https://github.com/exrook/drawille-go), and a modified version of [termui](https://github.com/gizak/termui).

 ## Installation

-Go compiles to a single executable so you just need to get that into your $PATH.
+Go compiles to a single binary so you just need to get that into your $PATH.
+Binaries are currently available for 32bit and 64bit Linux and OSX.

 To download the latest binary for your OS into `/usr/bin`, you can run the [install](https://github.com/cjbassi/gotop/blob/master/install.sh) script: